 Trustless

 A trustless system does not require the parties involved to trust one another.
-It is a very prevalent system in cryptocurrency, and a core feature of Bitcoin.
 Instead of a centralised system, a trustless one uses a distributed ledger to ensure the data being transferred is accurate.
-Bitcoin works in a peer-to-peer (P2P) system, which does not require trust between parties and, thus, carries out transactions in a trustless manner.
+It is a very prevalent system in cryptocurrency, and a core feature of Bitcoin, which works in a peer-to-peer (P2P) system and does not require trust between parties; thus, it carries out transactions in a trustless manner.

-Bitcoin as a trustless system is in stark contrast to more traditional centralised systems, such as banks.
-For centralised systems, there is a single authority that conducts all transactions.
+Bitcoin as a trustless system is in stark contrast to more traditional centralised systems, such as banks, where there is a single authority that conducts all transactions.
 Significant issues can arise with centralised systems since they act as the main access point and, thus, a single point of failure.
-Centralised systems are also more vulnerable to hacks and thefts.
 If the centralised authority fails, users could lose their data.
 In a trustless, decentralised system, however, if one point fails, there are others to keep processes working smoothly.

 Key Takeaway